-Professor Gerber has undertaken extensive research into the human rights issues facing sexual and gender minorities around the world, including marriage equality in the West and the ongoing criminalisation of same-sex sexual conduct between consenting adults in 75 countries.
+Professor Gerber has undertaken extensive research into the human rights issues facing sexual and gender minorities around the world, including marriage equality in the West and the ongoing criminalisation of same-sex sexual conduct between consenting adults in over 70 countries.
 Professor Gerber developed www.antigaylaws.org which sets out the laws criminalising homosexuality around the world is a highly sought after resource providing reliable, accurate and up-to-date information about the laws used to persecute LGBTI individuals.

 Professor Gerber played a pivotal role in Victoria, in 2014, enacting legislation to allow for the expunging of convictions for consensual gay sex in the days before it was decriminalised.
 Professor Gerber’s research in this area, Wiping the slate clean: Historic convictions for gay sex must be expunged and Should gay men still be labeled criminals?, was picked up by mainstream media and subsequently politicians with the result that Victoria became the first state in Australia to right this wrong of past convictions for gay sex (see The Conversation).
 Many other states and territories have since followed this lead.

 Professor Gerber complements her academic work in the LGBTI field, with volunteer work to promote and protect the rights of LGBTI people in the Asia Pacific region.
 As the immediate past President and current Director of the Kaleidoscope Human Rights Foundation, Professor Gerber advocates for Asia Pacific countries to respect the human rights of persons with diverse sexual orientations and gender identities.
 For example, she has been the driving force behind the development of Kaleidoscope’s Best Practice Guide to assessing asylum seeker claims based on sexual orientation or gender identity which was launched on World Refugee Day (20 June) in 2015, and is responsible for coordinating Kaleidoscope’s submission of shadow reports to UN human rights bodies on LGBTI issues.

 Publications and Conference Papers